sourcebots/docs/reference.md

 ###  robot.Robot
 Class that represents the robot as a whole
 - **Properties**
-  - `zone`: the zone number the robot has started in (0-3)
+  - `zone`: the zone number the robot has started in (0-3).
-  - `mode`: either GameMode.COMPETITION or GameMode.DEVELOPMENT (it's an enum), depending on if the robot is in competition mode or development mode (can be switched to competition mode by putting a special USB stick in the robot)
+  - `mode`: either GameMode.COMPETITION or GameMode.DEVELOPMENT (it's an enum), depending on if the robot is in competition mode or development mode (can be switched to competition mode by putting a special USB stick in the robot).
   - `cameras`: a dictionary of connected [Cameras](#robotcamera), using their serial numbers as keys.
   - `camera`: the first indexed [Camera](#robotcamera).
   - `motor_boards`: a dictionary of connected [Motor Boards](#robotmotorboard), using their serial numbers as keys.